neo4j/graphql/docs/rfcs/rfc-034-mutation-connections.md

 ## Proposed Solution

-This solution proposes to add `ActorsConnection` to the types `CreateActorsMutationResponse` and `UpdateActorsMutationResponse`, as well as the type `MoviesConnection` to the type `CreateMoviesMutationResponse` and `UpdateMoviesMutationResponse`.
+This solution proposes to add `ActorsConnection` to the types `CreateActorsMutationResponse` and `UpdateActorsMutationResponse`, as well as the types `MoviesConnection` to the type `CreateMoviesMutationResponse` and `UpdateMoviesMutationResponse`.

 ## Risks